State and Local Climate and Energy Program

 Job Training and Building Energy Performance Improvements in a Tribal Community

 The Santa Ynez Band of Chumash Indians has launched the CCEP in order to create jobs while reducing greenhouse gas (GHG) emissions, energy consumption, and associated costs throughout the Tribal community and beyond.
-To achieve these benefits, the Tribe is developing a job training program that will subsidize building performance assessments, energy efficiency retrofits, and solar installations on residential, commercial, and government buildings.
+To achieve these benefits, the Tribe has developed a job training program that will subsidize building performance assessments, energy efficiency retrofits, and solar installations on residential, commercial, and government buildings.
 In addition, this project involves extensive outreach to educate community members about energy efficiency, conservation, and renewable energy opportunities and inform non-community members about the CCEP and its benefits.

 The project has six major components that are administered by the Santa Ynez Chumash Environmental Office (SYCEO):

 - job opportunities and training,